-The Bank does not expect to receive any proceeds from market-making transactions.
-The Bank does not expect that any dealer that engages in these transactions will pay any proceeds from its market-making resales to the Bank.
+The Bank does not expect to receive any proceeds from market-making transactions other than those it undertakes on its own.
+The Bank does not expect that any agent that engages in these transactions will pay any proceeds from its market-making resales to the Bank.